JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ---
  <div name="The Three Types of Automated Tests"></div>
 ## Part 2: The Three Types of Automated Tests

+ <div name="Overview of the Three Parts"></div>
+### Overview of the Three Parts
+If you looked up the word *triplex* in the dictionary you would get such definitions like, "a dwelling composed of three units" or, "having three parts".
+Triplex Testing gets it name from it's three independent parts, and understanding each of the three parts is critical to doing Triplex Testing correctly.
+Later in this chapter we'll get more technical and later we'll talk about different tooling for various tests, but here I want to describe each of the three parts in simple, platform-independent terms.

+- Tests that check the **requirements, behavior, specifications** of the project.

+- Tests that check the **internal application logic and algorithms** of the project  -

+- Tests that check the **interactions and connections between components or systems**.

 <div name="The Triplex Diagram"></div>
 ### The Triplex Diagram